-For those who don’t know her – and if you don’t, you need to immediately – Schinner is the visionary boss behind Miyoko’s Creamery.
+For those who don’t know her (and if you don’t, you need to immediately), Schinner is the visionary boss behind Miyoko’s Creamery.
 Her products are undeniably the gold standard in vegan cheese and butter.

 The slogan on all her products, which proudly proclaims them “Phenomenally Vegan,” isn’t going anywhere.
-She also says she will not be intimidated into not talking about animal welfare issues as others have recommended.
+She also says she will not be intimidated into avoiding the subject of animal welfare.
 The video closes with Schinner asking viewers to use the hashtag #PhenomenallyVegan and show the world all the positives of living a vegan lifestyle.

 What a load of shit.

 We can focus-group something to death and still be dead wrong.
-And we all know what happens when we try to be all things to all people: we wind up saying nothing at all.
+And we all know what happens when we try to speak in a way that’s all things to all people: we wind up saying nothing at all.

 Animals can’t speak for themselves so it’s up to us.
 How are we doing that if we sugarcoat the devastating realities of factory farms and slaughterhouses?
 How are we being good activists if we’re knowingly watering down the message?

-When plaintiffs backed by a new organization sued for marriage equality with aim to take the matter all the way to the United States Supreme Court, they were urged by almost every major gay rights organization not to do it.
+When plaintiffs backed by a new organization sued for marriage equality with the aim to take the matter all the way to the United States Supreme Court, they were urged by almost every major gay rights organization not to do it.
 These activists were scared of the fight because they feared that in the process we might lose everything.
 But overcoming fear is an essential part of effective activism.
 And just look at how the marriage equality battle turned out.

 Nothing is more powerful than an idea whose time has come.

 We stand at a crossroads in the movement for animal liberation.
 We can either say what we mean and mean what we say, or we can stifle the truth and try to mold our words into what we think the masses might prefer to hear.